kevinwinatamichael/ntu_food_bot/README.md

 # Where's my Food? - Heroku Repo

-CZ1003 - NTU Programming Assignment Project
+CZ1003 - NTU Programming Assignment Project, hosted using Heroku

 ## Running on Local Machines
 You can run it by installing requirements.txt in virtual environemnt